SixdegreeLab/MasteringChainAnalytics/en/ch14/ch14-defi-analysis.md

 order by 1
 ```

 Using the afoementioned query, you can obtain the daily transaction count and the number of unique users.
-The internal logic of DeFi is complex, and the "taker" stores the recipient of the transaction.
+The internal logic of DeFi is complex and the `taker` stores the recipient of the transaction.
 Using it could reflect the true number of unique users.
 Additionally, the above-mentioned query is modified to calculate the cumulative transaction count per day, the count of new users per day and its cumulative value, as well as the total transaction count and the number of users.
 The modified SQL query is as follows:

 ``` sql
 with trade_summary as (